tayo-k/bmd/content/derisk.md

 | Processes | `Sprint Planning`                  | `Product Owner Demo`<br><br>`Design Review`<br><br>`Deploy alerts`  |                                            | `Run Integration Tests`<br><br>`Microbenchmarks`<br><br>`Sacrifice a chicken`<br><br>`Pray it works` |                        |            |
 | Tools     | `Planning Checklist`               | `Integration Tests`<br><br>`In-IDE linter`<br><br>`Static Analyzer` | `Linter Githook`<br><br>`Security Scanner` | `Security Scanner`<br><br>`Static code analyzer`                                                     | `Docker image scanner` |            |

-A pod could use a grid like this to brainstorm on how to safeguard their delivery, fashion out tasks and deliver a milestone.

 ## Delivery Reliability Engineering
 Delivery Reliability Engineering (DRE) is the practice of
 - Being able to distinctly identify risk factors to the predictable delivery of a software product throughout its lifecycle.